-To the Board of Directors and Shareholders of CNinsure Inc.:
+To the Board of Directors and Shareholders of Fanhua Inc.:

-We have audited the accompanying consolidated balance sheets of CNinsure Inc. (the "Company"), its subsidiaries and variable interest entities (the "Group") as of December 31, 2014 and 2015, and the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2015.
-Our audits also include the financial statement schedule included in schedule 1.
-These consolidated financial statements and the financial statement schedule are the responsibilities of the Group's management.
-Our responsibility is to express an opinion on the consolidated financial statements and the financial statement schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of Fanhua Inc., its subsidiaries and variable interest entities (the "Group") as of December 31, 2015 and 2016, and the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2016.
+Our audits also included the financial statement schedule included in schedule 1.
+These consolidated financial statements and financial statement schedule are the responsibilities of the Group's management.
+Our responsibility is to express an opinion on these consolidated financial statements and the financial statement schedule based on our audits.